Lob-Corp/Legacy/README.md

 GenewebPy is a reimplementation of Geneweb - originally written in OCaml - in Python.

 ## Requirement
-The app has made with Python 3.12.11.
-Any version compatibility erro are on the user's responsability.
+The app has been made with Python 3.12 and tested up to 3.13.

 ## 🐳 Docker Quick Start